About VDT

 Historic building with light brick walls and turquoise shutters.
 White arches support a porch, surrounded by lush greenery under a cloudy sky.

-You can find out more about CB here.
+You can find out more about CommunityBase here.